benjaminvdb/DBRD/README.md

   --help                       Show this message and exit.
 ```

+## Changelog

+v2: Removed advertisements from reviews and increased dataset size to 118,516.
+v1: Initial release

 ## Acknowledgements

 This dataset was created for testing out the [ULMFiT](https://arxiv.org/abs/1801.06146) (by Jeremy Howard and Sebastian Ruder) deep learning algorithm for text classification.
 It is implemented in the [FastAI](https://github.com/fastai/fastai) Python library that has taught me a lot.
 I'd also like to thank [Timo Block](https://github.com/tblock) for making his [10kGNAD](https://github.com/tblock/10kGNAD) dataset publicly available and giving me a starting point for this dataset.
-The dataset structure based on the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/) by Andrew L. Maas et al.
+The dataset structure based on the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/) by Andrew L. Maas et al. Thanks to [Andreas van Cranenburg](https://github.com/andreasvc) for pointing out a problem with the dataset.

+And of course I'd like to thank all the reviewers on [Hebban](https://www.hebban.nl) for having taken the time to write all these reviews.
+You've made both book enthousiast and NLP researchers very happy :)

 ## License